-Join Alan Simon for an in-depth discussion in this video Technology risks, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Technology risks, part of Big Data Foundations: Program Management.

 - When it comes to big data, you need to pay attention…to risks associated with the core Hadoop components…and tools, what your Hadoop vendor, or vendors, have done…with regards to their particular distributions, and by…extensions that they've brought to market,…and even beyond the core technology how it all fits…together in your architecture.…The first generation of Hadoop technology came with…some risks and challenges.…MapReduce worked very well for certain types of analytical…use cases but performed rather slowly for others.…